RahmaA278/Puzzlwise/README.md

 Additionally, I wanted to practice using vanilla JavaScript, HTML and CSS to build a website.
 This application uses its own API, using node.js in the backend.
 It's a good first project to get a handle on how to manoeuvre through pages, add simple features (such as drop down menus, popups, etc.) and build a full backend.

 ## Frontend
-This simple project has a landing page and puzzle page.
+This simple project has a home page and puzzle page.

 ## Backend
 | Route | Purpose | Parameters |